pine64/website/content/documentation/PineTime/Flashing/External_flash_partitioning.md

 ### Where to store the partition entries

 To put that index of partitions hardcoded with the firmware is a bad idea.
-How to know if those partitions are initializaded with the expected data type?
-What if the user decides to try another OS and it initializates the the partitions just like the developer has decided to do so?
+How to know if those partitions are initialized with the expected data type?
+What if the user decides to try another OS and it initializes the the partitions just like the developer has decided to do so?
 Installed OS has to check the rightness of the storage on every boot?
 Definitely, the index of partitions must be out of the own OS code in order to keep organized the data on the flash memory.

 #### PC